alfateam/orange-orm/README.md

 - <strong>overwrite:</strong> Overwrites the property, regardless of changes by others.
 - <strong>skipOnConflict:</strong> Silently avoids updating the property if another user has modified it in the interim.

-The overwrite will simply ignore if the column was changed by another - and then overwrite the property.
-The skipOnConflict will silently skip updating the column if it has changed in the meantime.

 __Updating a single row__

 <sub>📄 updateSingleRow.js</sub>